Nefelim4ag/go-memcached-server/README.md

 # go-memcached-server

-Educational proposes Memcached server &amp; protocol compatible implementation
+The Memcached server is written in Go for education goals a protocol-compatible implementation